 - Vanilla Extract

-- Walnuts/Pecans - this recipe contains less walnuts than most walnut carrot cakes, as I feel that anything over 50 grams of walnuts results in more of a walnut cake than a carrot cake.
+- Walnuts/Pecans - this recipe contains fewer walnuts than most walnut carrot cakes, as I feel that anything over 50 grams of walnuts results in more of a walnut cake than a carrot cake.

 - Carrots - peeled and grated

-- Cream Cheese - Full fat cream cheese, at room temperature.
-Here in New Zealand I prefer the Philidelphia and Meadow Fresh cream cheese.
+- Cream Cheese - Full-fat cream cheese, at room temperature.
+Here in New Zealand, I prefer the Philidelphia and Meadow Fresh cream cheese.

 - Icing Sugar - sifted and weighed.
-Top tip when needed to weigh and sift ingredients - tare the scale with the bowl and the sieve, add in the ingredient and sift away.
+Top tip when needed to weigh and sift ingredients - tare the scale with the bowl and the sieve, add in the ingredient, and sift away.

 Substitutions/Variations